What do I clean baby toys with? How do you disinfect them? Our expert tips outline how to clean baby toys naturally and safely.

-From stuffed animals to building blocks, play is a massively important element for your baby’s development.
+From stuffed animals to building blocks, play is a massively important element for your baby’s development, almost as important as feeding and sleeping.
 But any parent knows that after being chewed, thrown on the ground, or kept in the bathtub, playthings harbor plenty of grime, germs, and bacteria.

 The easiest way to limit the spread of germs is by keeping your baby's hands clean.
-Wash them with a clean washcloth and gentle hand soap before and after eating, crawling outside, or being exposed to a sick child.
+You can limit washing the toys this way, too!
+Wash your baby’s hands with a clean washcloth and gentle hand soap before and after eating, crawling outside, or being exposed to a sick child.
 If your baby (or one of their play dates) has the sniffles, be sure to wash or disinfect baby toys before returning them to the toy bin.

 How to Clean Cloth Baby Toys

 For stuffed toys and blankies, a trip through the washing machine every 1-2 weeks is ideal.
 We recommend washing them after long airplane trips or falling on restaurant floors.

 Most stuffed animals can be popped directly in the washing machine.
 Check the label's care instructions and repair any tears/loose ends first: You wouldn't want Teddy to lose an eye (or an arm) in the process!
 More fragile plush toys can be placed in a mesh garment bag.

 How to Clean Plush Baby Toys by Hand

 Sometimes, it’s better not to risk throwing a beloved stuffed animal in the washing machine.
 If that’s the case, you can clean baby toys as follows: